juhoinkinen/Annif-wiki/Usage-with-Docker.md

 *Note that any data should not be stored in other locations in the container but in the mounted directory*, as after the container has stopped, [it is not convenient to gain access to the data again](https://docs.docker.com/engine/reference/commandline/commit/).

+If the web UI started by `annif run` is used from within the container, also the flag `--network="host"` [needs to be included in the `docker run` command](https://docs.docker.com/engine/reference/run/#network-host).

 &nbsp;